Antibody Validation Strategies: CiteAb introductory guides

 An overview

 Cell treatment is a validation strategy which makes use of tools often used in cell biology to modify the protein or its localisation in some way.
-Cell treatment strategies are applied to enrich, deplete, translocate, or post translationally modify the target, which can be compared to a control sample.
+Cell treatment strategies are applied to enrich, deplete, translocate, or post translationally modify the target.
+This is then compared to a control sample.

 How is cell treatment done in practice?

-There are multiple methods of cell treatment that can be used to test antibody specificity.
+To test for antibody specificity, you can use multiple methods of cell treatment.
 Some examples include the use of cytokines such as PDGF leading to phosphorylation in the sample, or the use of TSA for histone enrichment.
 The antibody-target binding can be compared between a sample which has undergone cell treatment, and a control sample.

 –